 10) Affiliate Marketing

-Affiliate marketing is one of the easiest ways to start a side hustle.
+Affiliate marketing is one of the easiest ways to start a side hustle especially for outgoing college students with an interest in the internet.
 All you have to do is partner with a business that has an affiliate program, or create your own and link it to an existing product.
 For example, if you were selling supplements, you could sign up as an Amazon Associate and get affiliate commissions when someone buys any item through your link.